-It’s my ambition to visit as many carnivals in as many countries as possible.
-I find carnival celebrations irresistible because they give such a deep insight into the belief and culture of other people.
+Basler Fasnacht is number 3 of the world’s carnivals I visit.
+I find carnival celebrations irresistible because they give such a deep insight into the belief and culture of other peoples.
 Every day life is fine, but what shows their true natures is the way how they let down their hair.

-Last year it was the carnival in Venice and this year I went to Basel in Switzerland.
+Last year it was the carnival in Venice, before that Gran Canaria and this year I went to Basel in Switzerland.
 It could not have been more different.
 First of all, the Fasnacht starts later than any other carnival which has to do with religion.
 The three days of quite ‘serious’ festivities started today and nothing much else dominates the city.

 At 4am this morning carnival started with the Morgestraich.
 At 4am on the dot, the city is plunged into darkness.
 Out of the dark you only hear the sound of pipes and drums and then a huge procession, the courtege, emerges.
 Masked figures, illuminated by torches, wind their way through the densely packed streets, five deep lined with silent and awed spectators, who have often arrived at midnight to secure their place.